MIC-DKFZ/semantic_segmentation/config/Readme.md

 For defining a new metric use the [torchmetric](https://torchmetrics.readthedocs.io/en/stable/pages/implement.html) package.
 This makes the metric usable for multi-GPU training, a python dummy for such a metric can be seen below.
+Thereby the *compute()* methode should return a tensor.
+If you want to log additional metrics you can return them as a dict as shown in the dummy
 ````py
 from torchmetrics import Metric